-A shortly rhizomatous (praemorse rhizome), tufted perennial, with geniculately ascending culms 30-200 cm high; nodes usually hairy.
-Leaf blades flat or convolute, linear, 10-60 cm long and 3-15 mm wide, tapering to a long fine point.
-Inflorescence a dense, continuous false spike 3-30 cm long, 8 mm wide (excluding the bristles); bristles 2-15 mm long; spikelets broadly ovate , 2.5-3 (-3.7) mm long.
-560,000 seeds/kg.
+A shortly rhizomatous (praemorse rhizome), tufted perennial, with geniculately ascending culms 30‒200 cm high; nodes pubescent though the hairs sometimes fugacious, rarely glabrous.
+Leaf blades flat or convolute, linear, 10‒60 cm long and 3‒15 mm wide, tapering to a long fine point; ligule with a membranous base c.
+1 mm long topped by hairs to 4 mm long.
+Inflorescence a dense, continuous false spike (spiciform panicle) 3‒30 cm long, 8 mm wide (excluding the bristles); spikelets and bristles typically pallid green often with purple tips and sometimes wholly purple, the rhachis tomentellous to sparsely pilose; bristles 2‒15 mm long, in bundles of about 4; spikelets broadly ovate, 2.5‒3 (‒3.7) mm long.
+345,000‒560,000 seeds per kg.

-Sown as a medium to long-term pasture , and for erosion control on black earths where other perennials are of limited value because of establishment difficulties.
+Sown as a medium to long-term pasture.
 Speed and reliability of establishment make it ideal for short-term leys.

-Mostly found on black clay soils, but has also been collected on clay loams, sandy loams and sands.
-These soils are mostly well drained, but sometimes with impeded drainage.
-PH at collection sites varies from 6.2-8.2.
-The main limitation appears to be the need for high soil fertility .
+Mostly found on black clay soils, but has also on clay loams, sandy loams and sands. pH at collection sites varies from 6.2 to 8.2.
+The main limitation appears to be the need for high soil fertility.
 In cultivation, established stands decline as fertility falls.

-Occurs naturally in moister situations in areas receiving annual rainfall from about 500 to >1,200 mm.
-Similar drought tolerance to that of Panicum coloratum var makarikariense, but less than that of Cenchrus ciliaris .
+S. incrassata is normally found in moist situations such as marshes and riverbanks, sometimes extending to adjacent stony hillsides, in areas receiving annual rainfall from about 500 to >1,200 mm.
+It has similar drought tolerance to that of Panicum coloratum var. makarikariense, but less than that of Cenchrus ciliaris.
 It establishes more readily without irrigation than most other introduced warm season perennial grasses, even under conditions of fairly severe moisture stress.
-It can tolerate short periods of waterlogging , but is inferior to P. coloratum var makarikariense in this respect.
+It can tolerate short periods of waterlogging, but is inferior to P. coloratum var. makarikariense in this respect.